 While a student at Juilliard, Ms. Youssefian performed with Juilliard415 as concertmaster and soloist on several occasions, including their tours of India and New Zealand.
 Residencies include Avaloch Farm Music Institute in Summer 2018, and Seabury Academy of Music from 2013-2018.
 Recent tours include US/Canada and Poland with Bach Collegium Japan.
-She is a member of Voices of Music, and frequently performs with Philharmonia Baroque Orchestra & Chorale, Bach Collegium Japan, Trinity Baroque Orchestra, New York Baroque Incorporated, The Sebastians Chamber Players, and Teatro Nuovo as associate concertmaster.
+She is a member of Voices of Music, and frequently performs with Philharmonia Baroque Orchestra & Chorale, Bach Collegium Japan, Trinity Baroque Orchestra, New York Baroque Incorporated, The Sebastians Chamber Players, and Teatro Nuovo as associate concertmaster and concertmaster.

 Ms. Youssefian studied with Marilyn McDonald at Oberlin Conservatory, and completed a master’s degree in Violin Performance at Rice University’s Shepherd School of Music with Kenneth Goldsmith.
 While at Rice she was selected to perform Berio Corale with the Shepherd School Contemporary Ensemble.
 She most recently graduated from The Juilliard School's Historical Performance Program in Spring 2018, where she studied with Cynthia Roberts, Elizabeth Blumenstock, and Rachel Podger.
 In her free time, Ms. Youssefian enjoys spending time with her husband Jared and their cats Jimmy and Django, reading Stephen King novels, and rocking out to The Rolling Stones, and practicing real estate in New York.